zwolner/hash-iteration-cb-gh-000/README.md

 # Iterating Over Hashes With `#each`
+## Overview

+We'll use iteration to access and manipulate data from hashes.

 ## Objectives

-1. Understand how to iterate over a hash and how iterating over a hash differs from iterating over an aray.
+1. Distinguish iterating over arrays from iterating over hashes.
 1. Use `#each` to iterate over a hash.

 ## Iterating Over Hashes